 In fact, in 2019, customers reported high satisfaction levels with the support they received from representatives on the agency’s primary customer service line—even though it can be difficult to reach a representative during the busy tax season.

 The IRS also produced or updated several easy-to-use digital tools in the last year to help taxpayers make payments, decide how much money to withhold from their paychecks and complete other tasks.
 However, some tools require individuals to verify their identity—and many taxpayers struggle to fulfill the agency’s strict authentication requirements, in place to protect the security of sensitive taxpayer information.

 These complications were exacerbated by the 2020 coronavirus pandemic, which presented an additional set of challenges.
 Initial difficulties with teleworking hindered IRS employees’ ability to support customers, correspond by mail, and process paper and some electronic tax returns.

 Individuals, businesses, nonprofits and charities that must file taxes, as well as tax professionals who help others prepare their taxes.

 Key services for individual taxpayers

 - Tax-return processing.

-- Tax refund processing and assistance with inquiries about refund status.
+- Processing of tax refunds and assistance with inquiries about refund status.

 - Answers to taxpayer questions about how to fulfill tax responsibilities.